kpidiba/angular_learning/signals/readme.md

 digress a little bit, explaining a fundamental concept of Angular: [change detection](https://angular.io/guide/change-detection).
 At the time of writing the framework uses a library called *zone.js* to control the various changes of state inside the application.

 *Zone.js* tracks all the browser’s events and every time it sees that something has changed, it starts a change detection cycle, in which it checks the components tree of the app to see if something has been modified, updating the views that need to be updated.
 On the one hand, this behavior is extremely useful because it automatically manages these checks, on the other hand, it underperforms because it constantly checks **all** of the components, sometimes even when there is no need to update anything.

 ![zone.js change detection gif](https://tech.sparkfabrik.com/images/content/angular-signals/zone_bg.gif "zone.js change detection gif")

-An alternative strategy can be to use *zone.js with OnPush* in every component.
+An alternative strategy can be to use *zone.js with OnPush* inevery component.
 This makes it so that the component that uses it is not checked during a change detection cycle unless explicitly marked with the `markForCheck()` function.
 This behavior may seem similar to the one before, but the main difference is that `markForCheck()` doesn’t automatically trigger the change detection for its component, but it just marks it to be checked on the next change detection cycle scheduled by zone.js .
 The downside to this strategy is that it marks not just the component that raised the `markForCheck()` flag, but **also its parent nodes**.
 So we have fewer components checked than before, but there is still some, let’s say over-checking spillage.